ManjulaChalla/concurrentKernels/README.md

 >**Note**: This sample is based on the [concurrentKernels](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/0_Introduction/concurrentKernels) sample in the NVIDIA/cuda-samples GitHub repository.

 ## Purpose
+ConcurrentKernels sample show the execution of Multiple Kernels on the device at the same time.

 This sample contains three versions in the following folders: